 1. Growth Hormone: With this treatment, there are few chances to grow up to a certain level.

-2. Estrogen Replacement Therapy: With this treatment, a female with Turner Syndrome may develop the physical changes of puberty, including breast development and menstrual periods, this can be given at the age of 12-13.
+2. Estrogen Replacement Therapy: With this treatment, a female with Turner Syndrome may develop the physical changes of puberty, including breast development and menstrual periods, which can show at the age of 12-13.

-4. Reproductive Technologies: this can help women with Turner Syndrome to become pregnant that can be possible with Vitro fertilization, donor eggs are used to create embryos these can be inserted into the uterus of a woman with Turner syndrome.
+4. Reproductive Technologies: It helps women with Turner Syndrome to become pregnant which can be possible with Vitro fertilization, donor eggs is use to create embryos that can insert into the uterus of a woman with Turner syndrome.